buepro/typo3-pizpalue/Documentation/Configuration/Index.rst

 Scroll animation
 ================

-This feature is using the `AOS-library <http://michalsnik.github.io/aos/>`__ and is enabled by default.
+This feature is using the `AOS-library <http://michalsnik.github.io/aos/>`__.
 It allows to animate content elements while the page is being scrolled.

-Use the constant editor to disable the feature (category "PIZPALUE: CUSTOMER BASE - Features") or configure it further (category "PIZPALUE: CUSTOMER EXTENDED - Animation").

 Four preconfigured animations are available in the animation dropdown menu from the appearance tab in the content element properties dialog.
 Those animations might be configured as well in the constant editor (category "PIZPALUE: